zatanda04/DS4420_Project/README.md

 Zainab Atanda, Khadiatou Ly

 ## **Project Overview**
-This project applies machine learning methods to predict whether a previously divorced individual will remarry, using socioeconomic features from the National Survey of Family Growth (NSFG) 2022-2023.
+This project applies machine learning methods to investigate the likelihood a divorced individual will remarry, using socioeconomic features from the National Survey of Family Growth (NSFG) 2022-2023.
 Our technical approach will utilize Bayesian and non-Baysian methods––specifically, an MLP Neural network and a Bayesian Logistic Regression.

 **Target Variable:**
 - Whether an individual who has experienced a divorce is likely to remarry.